foundry-rs/book/src/reference/chisel/README.md

 Clear current session source.

-Under the hood, each Chisel session has an underlying contract that is altered as you input statements.
+Under the hood, each Pilot session has an underlying contract that is altered as you input statements.
 This command clears this contract and resets your session to the default state.

 `!source` | `!so`

 Display the source code of the current session.

-As mentioned above, each Chisel session has an underlying contract.
+As mentioned above, each Pilot session has an underlying contract.
 This command will display the source code of this contract.

 `!save [id]` | `!s [id]`

 Save the current session to cache.

-Chisel allows for caching sessions, which can be very useful if you are testing more complex logic in Chisel or if you want to return to a session at a later time.
-All cached Chisel sessions are stored in `~/.foundry/cache/chisel`.
+Pilot allows for caching sessions, which can be very useful if you are testing more complex logic in Pilot or if you want to return to a session at a later time.
+All cached Pilot sessions are stored in `~/.foxar/cache/pilot`.

-If an `id` argument is not supplied, Chisel will automatically assign a numerical ID to the session you are saving.
+If an `id` argument is not supplied, Pilot will automatically assign a numerical ID to the session you are saving.

 `!load <id>` | `!l <id>`

 Load a previous session ID from cache.

 This command will load a previously cached session from the cache.
 Along with the session's source, all environment settings will also be loaded.
-The `id` argument must correspond with an existing cached session in the `~/.foundry/cache/chisel` directory.
+The `id` argument must correspond with an existing cached session in the `~/.foxar/cache/pilot` directory.

 `!list` | `!ls`

 List all cached sessions.

-This command will display all cached chisel sessions within the `~/.foundry/cache/chisel` directory.
+This command will display all cached pilot sessions within the `~/.foxar/cache/pilot` directory.

 `!clearcache` | `!cc`

-Clear the chisel cache of all stored sessions.
+Clear the pilot cache of all stored sessions.

-Deletes all cache files within the `~/.foundry/cache/chisel` directory.
+Deletes all cache files within the `~/.foxar/cache/pilot` directory.
 These sessions are unrecoverable, so use this command with care.

 `!export` | `!ex`

 Export the current session source to a script file.

-If `chisel` was executed from the root directory of a foundry project, it is possible to export your current session to a foundry script in the `scripts` dir of your project.
+If `pilot` was executed from the root directory of a foxar project, it is possible to export your current session to a foxar script in the `scripts` dir of your project.

 `!fetch <addr> <name>` | `!fe <addr> <name>`